Tech-Meet-10-IITB-Solutions/SuryaDrishti/doc.md

     D0 *= (time_burst[-1] - B0)/(time_burst[-1] - time_burst[0])

 Additionally, `C0` and `D0` are not exactly the above, so we try to fit the curve to the burst with different values of each, and select the parameters returned by `scipy.optimize.curve_fit` with the lowest $\chi^2$ score.

+The aim of fitting an EFP to the burst data is to capture characteristics like peak time, start time, end time from the fit itself.
+This is particularly useful when the burst occurs across bad time intervals.

+The start time of the burst is defined as the time when the EFP fit to the data rises $1\sigma$ above 0, where $\sigma$ is the standard deviation of the `.lc` file  calculated using `sigma_clipped_stats`.

+The end time is defined similarly as the time when the EFP fit to the data falls below $1\sigma$.

+The peak time is the time when the EFP fit to the data attains its maximum.

+The decay constant $D$ gives the rate of decay (rate of the heat dissipating exponential).